 Whether OMAD fits into your everyday life, you have to decide.
 Nevertheless, this form of fasting is more natural to integrate than other diets due to its simplicity.

-Share with us how you could integrate OMAD into your everyday life as a comment (at the very bottom)!
+Share with us how you could integrate OMAD into your everyday life to reap the most benefits in the comments section (at the bottom)!

 Can I eat anything on OMAD?